puneetha-369/puneetha-369/README.md

 🎯 **Currently Actively Seeking Opportunities** in **Data Analytics, Analytics Engineering, and Data Science** roles.
 Open to collaborating on exciting projects and opportunities in **data-driven decision-making and AI-driven analytics**.

+📊 **3+ years of experience in data analytics and business intelligence**, working with SQL, Python, Tableau, Power BI, and cloud platforms to drive impactful insights and strategic decision-making.

 ---

 ## ⚡ Interests